Try a Free Live AI Golf Lesson TRY FREE

 Proper Chip Shot Posture

-To achieve this position:
+To achieve the correct position:

 2. Tilt everything forward together from the hips, keeping your spine aligned.

-3. Allow your hips to drop back.
+3. Allow your hips to shift slightly back as a counterbalance.

 Proper Chip Shot Alignment